Lucas-Dfr/CrossCorrelationSearch/README.md

 - `/os/` and `/shutil/` for handling files and paths
 - `/time/` for performance measurement
 - `/matplotlib/` for plots using the SciencePlots module.
 Just type `> pip install SciencePlots`. (details at https://github.com/garrettj403/SciencePlots)
+- `/PyXspec/` for spectral fitting
+- `/scipy.special/` for the calculation of the significance (error function)